What is our preparatory school?

 We currently offer ensemble and keyboarding or piano, and are working to provide opportunities for Band, Choir, and Quartette in addition to three progressive levels of instrumental instruction.
 There are great opportunities to share resources with the college to offer performing and visual art coursework in addition to Art History and Music Theory.

-We currently offer cross country, volleyball, basketball, cheer, soccer, softball, and tennis.
-We are working to offer baseball and golf by spring of 2016.
+We currently offer cross country, baseball, basketball, cheer, soccer, softball, tennis, and volleyball.
+We are planning to offer golf in the spring of 2018.
 Additional sports will be added in subsequent years based on student interest.

 We value student choice and student voice.
 With that, we are going to develop extracurricular activities based on student voice.
 We also want to draw on the experiences and talents of all JPEC employees to serve as program advisors.
 Currently students participate in drama, debate, sci-fi club, robotics, creative writing, student council, student focus groups, and a student social-media group “Falcon Forecast” among other opportunities.